HIS 101

 For this assignment, you will work as a group of 3, 4 or 5 students.
 You will use a group discussion to get started, and once started, you will use any other communication tools that you find useful to complete your assignment.
 You do not have much time; so get started asap so that you can meet all of the specific deadlines described below.

-You have two options for completing this assignment:
+You have three options for completing this assignment.

 I have tried to keep these instructions short and clear but also giving you some flexibility.
 If you have any questions, please do not hesitate to contact me.